./Research_Interests

 Changsung Lim, Sangyoon Lee, Geehyuk Lee

-Dual-touchscreen laptops presents opportunities for providing an expansive touchpad on the lower touchscreen.
+Dual-touchscreen laptops present opportunities for providing an expansive touchpad on the lower touchscreen.
 This expanded touchpad offers space for the engagement of both the dominant and non-dominant hands.
 In this context, it is necessary to redefine the role of the non-dominant hand.
 Therefore, we propose DualPad for dual-touchscreen laptops, which provides a long touchpad on the lower touchscreen.
 The non-dominant hand can utilize this DualPad to execute Touch Shortcut / Modifier, analogous to keyboard shortcuts and modifier keys on single-screen laptops.
 Moreover, we propose Dual Cursor as an example of bimanual interaction.
-In this demonstration, participants will utilize the custom presentation program to create the given slide using two distinct methods.
-First, they will employ the default layout of the virtual keyboard and virtual touchpad provided on the dual-touchscreen laptop.
-Then, they will utilize DualPad for comparison.
+In the demonstration, participants are expected to utilize the custom presentation program to create the given slide using two distinct methods.
+First, they employ the default layout of the virtual keyboard and virtual touchpad provided on the dual-touchscreen laptop.
+Then, they utilize DualPad for comparison.

 Changsung Lim, Jina Kim, Myung Jin Kim